 A member of the Hamilton College Counseling Center is on-call at all times.
 The Counselor On-Call (COC) can provide immediate crisis support and information about resources for survivors on and off campus.

 Rape Crisis volunteers are trained and available by phone or to accompany survivors to the hospital or the police.
 This service is also confidential and is not connected with the College.

 Not all injuries are immediately apparent.
 Contact the Hamilton Student Health Service (8:30-4:30 M-F), Hamilton's Emergency Medical Technicians (315-859-4000), or go to the hospital Emergency Room for medical services.
 Transportation to the hospital can be arranged by request through the Office of Campus Safety or Student Health Service.

 The hospital will never refuse services, but is required to bill your insurance company.
 The New York State Crime Victims Board will reimburse medical expenses, counseling services, and damage to personal property if you choose to pursue criminal prosecution.

-Contact Campus Safety (315-859-4000) to request that the police come to campus to take a report.
+Contact Campus Safety (315-859-4000) or the Title IX Coordinator to request that the police come to campus to take a report.
 You may wish to request that a Rape Crisis advocate be present in order to provide support through the process.

 Police will ask questions to establish facts and, if possible, to apprehend the suspect.
 Police or Rape Crisis Services staff can explain your legal options and provide information about likely consequences of legal actions.